-Medium yellow-gold color; baked apple, orange peel, peach, vanilla, baked bread on the nose; Meyer lemon, apple, pear, honey, vanilla, toasty oak spice on the palate.
+Medium gold color; lemon, apple, pear, spice, vanilla on the nose; Meyer lemon, golden apple, honey, pear, toasty oak on the palate.

-Chalk Hill long has had a particular focus on superior chardonnay.
+Chalk Hill has long focused on superior chardonnay.
 Led by Mark Lingenfelder, the winery spent more than 35 years conducting clonal trials in California, mapping and replanting Chalk Hill’s complex terroir “to ensure the best site/clonal growing combination, ensuring that each vineyard block produces outstanding fruit.”
 Chalk Hill consistently achieves their vision, scoring in the 90s among vino illuminati.

 Bill Foley is the owner today, purchasing the property in 2010.
 He is the owner of the National Hockey League Vegas Golden Knights, an attorney, a graduate of West Point, a former captain in the U.S. Air Force, and chairman or board member of major financial and insurance companies.
 Today, Foley and his wife Carol live in Northern California part-time and are active philanthropists for many causes, especially those in support of veterans and children’s education.

 Courtney Foley, youngest daughter of Bill and Carol Foley, is the head of winemaking.
 Like her father, she is an attorney, but she also studied enology and viticulture at both Napa Valley College and Fresno State University.
 Choosing vineyards over courtrooms, Courtney worked under winemaker Leslie Renaud at Lincourt and Foley Estates in Santa Barbara County, then again with Renaud at Roth Estate in Healdsburg before joining Chalk Hill.